philipturner/swift-colab/Documentation/MagicCommands.md

 ```

 - Executes a command-line command, executes before the code in the cell
-- Does not forward print output (yet (or does it?)), so better to use bash in Python mode right now
+- Forwards stdout just like Python bash commands, but not stdin (tracked by https://github.com/philipturner/swift-colab/issues/17)
+- Works in Python mode because it’s a Jupyter magic command.
+The Python mode version prints the output like a comma-separated list instead of actual stdout.

 ```swift
 %system cd "sample_data" && touch "$(uname -m).sh"
 ```